visdesignlab/upset-alt-txt-gen/README.md

 To run the alt-text-gen program, run `python3 [path/to/generator.py] --data [path/to/data] --grammar [path/to/grammar]`.
 See [Command Line Options](#command-line-options) for more information.

-To run the program with the example data, run `python [path/to/alttxt directory] --data ../../data/simpson.json --grammar ../../data/grammar.json --level 2 --granularity medium` while in the `src/alttxt` directory.
+To run the program with the example data, run `python [path/to/alttxt directory] --data ../../data/movie_data_card_sort.json --level 2 --verbosity medium` while in the `src/alttxt` directory.
 Level and granularity can be changed to any of the options listed in [Command Line Options](#command-line-options).

 ## Local Testing

 Local testing can be done using the `tox` command.
+Tests have not been updated to match the latest updates to the repository, and updating them is currently on hold, as deployment is a priority over robustness.

 - Linting: To run the linting tests, run `tox -e lint`
 - Type: To run the type tests, run `tox -e type`